• Skip to primary navigation

 • 🥣 More Soup Recipes

-• A super quick and easy recipe that requires minimal effort.
+• A quick and easy soup recipe that requires minimal effort.
 Prep time is just 5 minutes and the soup is ready in less than 30 minutes!

 • Packed full of savory flavor, thanks to the smoky chipotle chiles in adobo, cumin, chili powder, and fire-roasted tomatoes.
 And pepitas give it a delicious crunch with cilantro providing extra freshness.

-• A convenient meal made with pantry ingredients that can be made ahead of time to be reheated, or stored in the freezer for a later date.
+• Simple recipe made with pantry ingredients that can be made ahead of time to be reheated, or stored in the freezer for a later date.

 • Budget-friendly - Using canned beans and tomatoes goes a long way to make this a budget-friendly meal.